 It’s not an effective strategy to focus on avoiding germs because that’s just not possible—they’re everywhere!
-That approach also ignores the fact that exposure to germs isn’t the only factor in determining if you get sick.
+That approach also ignores the fact that exposure to germs is NOT the only factor in determining if you get sick.
 Your overall health (or “terrain”) makes an even bigger difference!
-Which is why multiple people can be exposed to the same pathogen but only some get sick or develop symptoms, and why some can have very mild illness while others deal with more severe symptoms.
+Which is why multiple people can be exposed to the same pathogen but only some get sick or develop symptoms.
+And why some can have very mild illness while others deal with more severe symptoms.

 You’re Gonna Get Sick Sometimes…